A minimum of two (2) professional and/or academic letters of reference must be received by PharmCAS by March 1.

 Your personal essay is considered carefully by our Admissions Committee.

 Convince the reader of your desire for a career in pharmacy by including events that strongly influenced or matured you, special attributes that make you an asset to the field, a unique reason to pursue pharmacy, or areas of interest within the profession.
 Ask your evaluators, peers, advisors, counselors, friends and family to read your essay to critique the content, grammar and spelling.
-UB students may take advantage of Career Services for assistance in developing personal statements.

 Selected applicants will be contacted by email for an invitation to interview.